Norbert Troller: Biography

 For the next 10 years, Norbert Troller designed Jewish Community Centers for the US, Canada and Colombia, in the Building Bureau of the National Jewish Welfare Board in New York.
 He produced about 80 designs of those projects.
 The local architects had realized many of them.
 Simultaneously, he had developed and implemented planning and construction design standards for the Jewish Community Centers’ buildings.
 In 1958 he opened his own practice, and was involved in the design of residential houses, interiors of offices, showrooms, retail shops and restaurants in New York City and the metropolitan area.

-Many times during his life, Norbert Troller successfully participated in architectural competitions: in Brno, where he held two personal exhibitions in the Art Center, and in America, where he won the First prize and four Third prizes in the Chicago Herald Tribune Better Rooms Competitions, 1949 – 1950.
+Many times during his life, Norbert Troller successfully participated in architectural competitions: in Brno, where he held two personal exhibitions in the Art Center, and in America, where he won the First prize and four Third prizes in the Chicago Herald Tribune Better Rooms Competitions, 1949 –1950.
 In 1981 he had an exhibition of his artwork at the Yeshiva University of New York: 300 Theresienstadt drawings.
 He also taught in the Peoples University in Brno and in a high school in New York City.
 He died in 1984.

 In his memoirs he presented a detailed account of the Nazi atrocities in the Jewish concentration camps.
 Seven years after his death one of his memoirs was published in the US.

+Surviving nephews and nieces included Georg Stefan Troller, who settled in Paris, Francis Herbert Trent (born Francis Herbert Troller), who settled in London, and Doris Rauch, née Perlhefter (who settled in Washington D. C.).